Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         error, the ingest source MUST establish
         a new connection, and follow the
         preceding requirements.
-Additionally, the ingest source MAY resend the fragment in which the timeout or TCP error occured.
+Additionally, the ingest source MAY resend the fragment in which the timeout or TCP error occurred.
      5. The ingest source MUST handle any error responses received from the media processing entity, by establishing